marcel-goldschen-ohm/pyCLAMP/README.md

 2. pyCLAMP stores data in MATLAB `*.mat` file format for simple loading in either MATLAB or Python ([see below for pyCLAMP data in Python and MATLAB](#pyclamp-data-in-python-and-matlab)).
 3. pyCLAMP provides a well designed UI for exploring and analyzing your data that in certain areas is already more feature rich than conventional alternatives.
 4. pyCLAMP already provides tools such as curve fitting, baseline detrending, statistics measurement, and event tagging.
-5. pyCLAMP is open source, so you have access to everything and can modify or customize the UI and analysis options to your liking.
+5. pyCLAMP is open source and entirely in Python, so with a bit of Python know how you can easily modify or customize anything to your liking.
+The UI is entirely in PyQt, so it is also fairly simple to customize the UI as you see fit.
 Please contribute your additions so that pyCLAMP's cababilities can grow for everyone.
-Eventually, pyCLAMP will be more powerful than other expensive closed source options that are currently available.
 6. Need a specific capability?
 Just ask for it and it may be provided in short order.
+7. pyCLAMP is under active development, so check back often to see what's improved!

 # Install pyCLAMP
 `pip install pyclamp`